cookieg13/ChocoStudio/README.md

-# Choco Studio 🍫🎀
+# Choco Studio 🍫

 This is a simple cooking class website using Full Stack Development.
 It is made using Node.js,MongoDB, Pug and CSS.
-Check out the working project [here](https://choco-studio-dg.herokuapp.com/). ✨
+Check out the working project [here](https://choco-studio-dg.herokuapp.com/).
 <br>
-P.S : The contact form is not working in the website.
+NOTE: The contact form is not working in the website.